mehedi094030/LaravelRole/README.md

 A skeleton for creating applications with [Laravel](https://laravel.com) 5.x.
 With user role and menu management.

-The framework source code can be found here: [RoleBuzz](https://github.com/mazba/roleBuzz).

 ## Configuration

 Read and edit `config` and setup the 'Datasources' and any other